Resize Text: |

 Q3.
 I am a foreigner and am not residing in Singapore.
 How do I lodge a complaint against a doctor whom I consulted while I was in Singapore?

 A3.
-Under the MRA, if you wish to lodge a complaint against a doctor, you must submit a written complaint accompanied by a SD which can be made before a CO, NP, JP or with any other person having authority under any law for the time being in force in that country to take or receive a declaration.
+Under the Medical Registration Act 1997, to lodge a complaint against a doctor, you must submit a written complaint accompanied by a Statutory Declaration (“SD”) which can be made before a Commissioner for Oaths, Notary Public, Justice of the Peace or with any other person having authority under any law for the time being in force in that country to take or receive a declaration (including diplomatic and consular officers exercising his functions outside Singapore).

 Your complaint must be type-written in English and should include the full name of the doctor(s), the full facts of the case and your allegations against the doctor(s).
 Please refer to the Sample Letter / Template for guidance when preparing your type-written complaint.